 Thou Shall Not -Religious Beliefs

 Meet Geoffrey- a strong, hardworking, friendly father of nine.
 Works on a farm as a dairy cattle farm worker known in the neighbourhood as MuUganda wa Maziwa kwa Baiskeli.
 He has been delivering milk from one house to another for so many years.
 My elder son cannot pronounce his name at all, instead refers to him as girlfriend; you should hear him burst into laughter.
 Anyway, Geoffrey tells me contraceptive use in Uganda has not been low because of inaccessibility but also as a result of sociocultural inhibitors.
-I am curious to know how he sired nine children, what are their age differences and how he is managing life with what he calls meagre earnings.
+I think of his eleven children, their age gaps and how he is managing life with what he calls meagre earnings.

 Be fruitful and multiply and fill the earth, and…Genesis1:18.
 Some faithfuls have abided by this scripture when making contraceptive decisions.

 My wife Grace, is a Catholic to the core.
 For her, children are gifts from God, each of them comes with a platter meaning God will cater for their needs.
 Remember according to the teachings we are taught to disconnect sex for intercourse from for conceiving or reproduction.
 She is an ardent believer that any modern contraception is the killing of innocent unborn children.
 I have my sexual needs, she is better positioned to manage the sex disconnection.
 It been unsuccessful, so, have such a big family that is not well taken care of.
 She started feeling the burden before the birth of the 6th born, it was too late.
 She insists on “we can use the natural methods such as abstinence, withdraw or rhyme and body function.
 Too much try and error; honestly, these are really hard work.
-This is one of the reasons I left Uganda.”
+This is one of the reasons I left Uganda, because here I am assured of work and better pay.”

 Low education levels and illiteracies